Making an Application

 Loan Application Receipt Email

-For any project with a signed applciation, after the application is recieved by FED, Project Development staff will send an email indicating that the application has been recieved and will indicate any missing information needed to process the loan.
+For any project with a signed appliciation, after the application is received by FED, Project Development staff will send an email indicating that the application has been received and will indicate any missing information needed to process the loan.
 This email is not a loan approval of any kind.
 Following this action, staff will start review of the application for completeness.

 Engineering Services Agreement Approval Email